corbane/neutralino-monorepo/README.md

 ## `napi.html`

-Generate a HTML file from a NAPI file.
+Generate a HTML file from a Markdown file.

 [<sub>top</sub>](#command-overview)